- Eat Less

 - Yellowfin Bream populations in NSW appear to be healthy.

-- The nets used to catch yellowfin bream generally have a low impact on habitat.
+- The nets used to catch Yellowfin Bream generally have a low impact on habitats.

 - Fishery impacts on threatened species appear minimal, although there has been no independent observer coverage in recent years.

 - The gillnet part of the NSW fishery that catches Yellowfin Bream is likely hindering the recovery of an overfished species, Mulloway.

 - Bycatch of threatened and protected species may be low, but there is concern over the absence of any reliable information collection program.

 Yellowfin bream is the smaller cousin of Snapper, and it has similar white flesh.
 Bream are the perfect size to cook whole.
 Cut some slits in the flesh to help ensure even cooking, and then either steam or wrap in foil to bake or BBQ.
 Fillets of Yellowfin Bream are delicious pan-fried, barbecued, steamed or poached.
 Very fresh specimens can also be served raw – thinly slice and serve as sashimi with a light ponzu dipping sauce, or dice fillets for a ceviche or fish tartare.